ShahidIqb/PPI_dimer_pdb2fasta/README.md

 # PPI_dimer_pdb2fasta
-This program converts PDB to FASTA sequence and maps pdb's mutation position to fasta's position.
+This program converts PDB to FASTA sequence and maps pdb's mutation-position to fasta's mutation-position.

 The following packages are required and can be installed accordingly: